 Le Panier, the oldest district of Marseille is definitely popular with tourists for it’s many attractions, including Cathedral Major (the national monument of France), shops, cafes and it’s mind boggling array of street art that are a visual delight.
 Museum lovers should not miss La Viele Charité, a 16th century building that is now home to museum of anthropology and museum of contemporary art (we had to give it a miss due to lack of time).
 Do not forget to stock up on the famous and authentic Savon de Marseille (soaps manufactured in Marseille which have many fake versions so beware!) from La Grande Savonnerie who have an impressive collection of soaps in different fragrances, their best seller being the olive oil one.

 The other neighborhood chock filled with murals and cute, local boutiques is Cours Julien, which is far away from the touristy crowd and is a residential neighborhood.
 After having our fill of the countless Marseille murals everywhere, we dined here on the busy rue des 3 Rois lined with ethnic eateries.
-We chose a tiny Ukranian restaurant and had a hearty meal with borscht soup and Ukranian stuffed crepes.
+We chose a tiny Ukrainian restaurant and had a hearty meal with borscht soup and Ukrainian stuffed crepes.
 Click on the link below to read my previous post on all the murals in Le Panier and Cours Julien.